María Corina Machado: Early life and education

 Machado was born in Caracas, Venezuela, on 7 October 1967.
 The eldest of four daughters, her mother Corina Parisca Pérez was a psychologist while her father Henrique Machado Zuloaga was a steel-industry businessman.
 She grew up in a conservative and Catholic family.
-Machado's great-great-grandfather was Eduardo Blanco, who published Venezuela Heroica in 1881, and her great-uncle Armando Zuloaga Blanco was a martyr for democracy who was killed in the 1929 failed uprising against the dictatorship of Juan Vicente Gómez.
+Machado's great-great-grandfather was Eduardo Blanco, who wrote Venezuela Heroica in 1881.
+Her great-uncle Armando Zuloaga Blanco was killed in the 1929 failed uprising against the dictatorship of Juan Vicente Gómez.

 With a degree in industrial engineering from Andrés Bello Catholic University and a master's degree in finance from Instituto de Estudios Superiores de Administración (IESA) in Caracas, Machado worked in the auto industry in Valencia.
-In 1992—as a mother of three children—she started Fundación Atenea (Atenea Foundation), a foundation using private donations to care for orphaned and delinquent Caracas street children; she also served as chair of the Oportunitas Foundation.
+In 1992, she started Fundación Atenea (Atenea Foundation), a foundation using private donations to care for orphaned and delinquent Caracas street children; she also served as chair of the Oportunitas Foundation.
 She moved to Caracas in 1993.
 Because of her role in Súmate, Machado left the foundation so that it would not be politicized.

 Machado was part of Yale University's Yale World Fellows program in 2009.
 She was also part of Young Global Leaders in 2005, and again in 2011.